Subbuteo Tribute Page.

 The Spanish production saw versions of all three Continental editions of the 1960s.
 Spanish paperwork has them priced as follows:

-Thanks to Franco Esposito for the picture.
-Check out www.thesubbuteomuseum.com for more details.
+Thanks to Franco Esposito for the original pictures.
+Check out

 Spanish Editions - 1982 onwards.

 I'm not sure how these sets came about, but they was made by a Spanish company (Juguetes Borras) under licence from Subbuteo Games Ltd. The "made under licence" nature of these games is different than most of the other editions on this page.
 To emphasise the point, even the pitch features the Borras logo.

 The advertising brochure with this game suggests that there were two versions produced in these Spanish boxes.
 The Club Edition, and a "Junior" Edition, which is essentially a Display Edition.
 The illustration of this set shows the smart plastic interior, featuring Spain and Brazil as the teams.
 The addition of the FIFA World Cup Edition to this leaflet dates this set nicely to the time of the Spanish World Cup of 1982.
 Obviously a useful cash-in on the football fever that would've spread through the country at that time.